The stats are scary: About 42% of marriages will end in divorce, according to marriage researchers.

 It's a bit nerve-wrecking to develop a long-term relationship knowing that the odds are not in your favor.
 Those numbers make many think twice about even making the partnership legal; some choose to remain unmarried so they don't have to go through the legal hassle if they ever break up.

-But what if you could divorce proof your relationship before marriage?
+But what if there were ways you could divorce-proof your relationship before marriage?

-And what if they were free or relatively cheap?
-Even better!
-Here are three things you can do that don't require large investments, but whose returns will reap significant rewards as you go through life together:
+And what if those ways were free or relatively cheap?
+Here are three things you can do with your partner that don't require a large investment, but will reap significant rewards for the both of you as you go through life together:

 Money is one of the top reasons cited for divorce